The Golf Channel for Golf Lessons

 Biomechanical Foundations of Greg Norman’s⁣ Swing Techniques

 Moreover, the execution of **force generation** plays a pivotal role in Norman’s approach.
-By utilizing the **ground reaction forces**, golfers can create more significant acceleration at impact.
+By harnessing the body’s kinetic chain-from the ground up-golfers can optimize their⁢ performance metrics, yielding greater clubhead speed and distance with minimal⁣ physical strain.
+Norman highlights the importance of sequential body movements, where each phase of the swing builds upon the previous one.
 The following elements underscore⁤ the⁣ effectiveness of this ⁢technique:

 • Footwork: The placement of the feet and their ⁢engagement with the ground enable ⁤a solid base for force application.